 This January, MIT’s Environmental Solutions Initiative and Climate CoLab hosted an all-day brainstorming event—a “Hackathon for Climate.”
 Thirty-five students, faculty, staff, and alumni came together to craft collaborative solutions to limit carbon emissions and combat climate change.

 In order to provide for future energy needs without further jeopardizing the health of the planet, academia, industry, and policy makers need to transform the global energy system so that it emits far less carbon.
 MIT will advance that effort with the creation of eight Low-Carbon Energy Centers.

 How can policy makers achieve a balance that will sustain the environment, drive the economy, and still meet global energy needs?
 The Center for Energy and Environment Policy Research at MIT Sloan promotes rigorous and objective empirical research on issues related to energy and environmental policy.

 Water and Food

 Professor Michael S. Strano is developing an integrated platform that can identify a wide range of bacteria, heavy metals, and allergens in what we eat and drink.
-Strano’s project is being funded by the Abdul Latif Jameel World Water and Food Security Lab (J-WAFS) as part of its J-WAFS Solutions grant program, which facilitates the commercialization of MIT technologies in water and food.
+Strano’s project is being funded by the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) as part of its J-WAFS Solutions grant program, which facilitates the commercialization of MIT technologies in water and food.